USB-RLY02

 you will need to download the Devantech

 inf files and unzip them into a temporary folder.
-Connect the RLY02 and
+Connect the USB-RLY02 and

 windows will detect it and ask for the drivers.
 Point windows to the inf folder